jpetoskey/dsc-project-template/TEMPLATE_README.md

 Describe the structure of your repository and its contents, for example:

 ```
 ├── README.md                             <- The top-level README for reviewers of this project
+├── Phase 1 Project -
+    Microsoft Studios Proposal -
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+    Jim Petoskey.ipynb                    <- Narrative documentation of analysis in Jupyter notebook
+├── Phase 1 Project Presentation -
-├── DS_Project_Presentation.pdf         <- PDF version of project presentation
+    Microsoft Studios - Jim Petoskey.pdf  <- PDF version of project presentation
 ├── data                                  <- Both sourced externally and generated from code
 └── images                                <- Both sourced externally and generated from code
 ```